PeilinTime/MaGNet/README.md

 # MaGNet: A Mamba Dual-Hypergraph Network for Stock Prediction via Temporal-Causal and Global Relational Learning

+The repo is the official implementation for the paper: [MaGNet: A Mamba Dual-Hypergraph Network for Stock Prediction via Temporal-Causal and Global Relational Learning](https://arxiv.org/abs/2511.00085).
+.

 ## Introduction 📖
 MaGNet is a Mamba dual-hypergraph network that integrates advanced temporal modeling with dual hypergraph relational learning to capture both causal and global market dependencies.